praF02/anevicon/README.md

 numerous UDP packets to a server, thereby simulating an activity that can be produced by your end users or a group of hackers.

-This tool can be also used as a bot to build a botnet for simulating [UDP flood attacks](https://en.wikipedia.org/wiki/UDP_flood_attack) (but only for educational and pentesting purposes).
-This is achieved by the [Anevicon Core Library](https://crates.io/crates/anevicon_core) with which this program depends on.
   <h4>
     <a href="https://github.com/Gymmasssorla/anevicon/pulse">Pulse</a> &middot;
     <a href="https://github.com/Gymmasssorla/anevicon/stargazers">Stargazers</a> &middot;